bpietroniro/parse-graph/README.md

 ### Move Pathfinding to Application

-As I mentioned before, Dijkstra's algorithm would work well here.
+Dijkstra's algorithm would work well here.
 This would move the computational work to the application level.
 It might not be as efficient as database functions under the hood, but if we needed to scale horizontally down the line, it would be easier to replicate the application than to replicate the database.

 I've included an in-progress implementation in `paths.go`.
 It's not tested yet, and the application doesn't use it currently.
 Out of curiosity, I plan to finish it up and compare its performance with the database-centric approach.